AnesBenmerzoug/AnesBenmerzoug.github.io/content/posts/mlflow-model-versioning.md

 We have seen that thanks to the Model Registry component of MLflow we can have a pretty simple automated model versioning flow for classifiers.
-This flow can be of course be extended and made more complete, depending on the use case, by for example using a second metric in case of a tie in the first one.
+This flow can be and should be extended and made more complete, depending on the use case.
+For example, by using a second metric for when a tie happens in the first one.